Housing & Community Development

 The division consists of Housing Services, Community Development, Foreclosure Property Registry, and the Surplus Property Donation Program.
 An eleven-member Commission provides policy guidance to the division.
 The division also provides staff support to the Jacksonville Housing Finance Authority.

 Housing Services is responsible for the administration of federal and state program funding received on behalf of the City of Jacksonville for affordable housing initiatives.
-This includes the Neighborhood Stabilization Program (NSP), which assists in the redevelopment of abandoned and foreclosed properties.
+The division is designated as the official housing agency for the City for affordable housing and all other similar matters except those for which the Jacksonville Housing Authority is responsible.
+An 11-member Housing Commission advises, oversees and provides guidance to the division.

 Community Development administers the Community Development Block Grant (CDBG) program awarded annually to the City of Jacksonville through the U. S. Department of Housing and Urban Development (HUD).
 CDBG program funds are sub-granted annually to public and private non-profit agencies that are responsible for providing services to low and moderate income persons, developing decent housing, suitable living environment and by expanding economic opportunities.